Portrait Photography Locations in Durham, Chapel Hill, and beyond

-Whether you are looking for the perfect place to have your engagement session or a great setting for your next family portrait, here is a list of our favorite outdoor locations to shoot.
+Whether you are looking for the perfect place to have your engagement session or a great setting for your next family portrait, here are some of my favorite outdoor locations to shoot.

-Coker Arboretum is a great place for photographs that is located right on the UNC Chapel Hill campus + beautifully maintained by the North Carolina Botanical Garden.
+Coker Arboretum is a superb place for sessions that is located right on the UNC Chapel Hill campus + beautifully maintained by the North Carolina Botanical Garden.
 The arboretum is open from dawn til dusk daily, admission is free, & there is plenty of metered parking nearby.

 UNC Chapel Hill

 The University of North Carolina at Chapel Hill is a beautiful campus that is full of beloved icons like the bell tower + Old Well.
 It is a great spot for seniors, alumni, newly engaged grads, Tar Heels fans, or families to have their session.

 The Forest Theatre is a very cool, stone amphitheater structure that makes for a striking, architectural backdrop in portraits.
 This location is great for engagement + family sessions with older kiddos.
 It is open to the public from dawn til dusk daily (with the exception of performances + private events).
 Admission is free & parking is easy as pie.

 Sarah P. Duke Gardens is an absolutely amazing location for portrait sessions.
 Regardless of the time of year, it always seems to be beautiful + in bloom.
 As one of their member photographers, I would be thrilled to photograph you here (& am able to do so without you having to shell out the extra $100 for a session permit).
 If you are interested in having your shoot at Duke Gardens, please let me know & I'd be happy to set it up for you!
 The grounds are open daily 8:00 a.m. til dusk & parking is available in their metered lot.